platformsh/platformsh-docs/docs/src/define-routes/redirects.md

     * `$args` evaluates to the full query string if any
     * `$arg_foo` evaluates to the value of the query parameter `foo`
     * `$uri` evaluates to the full URI of the request.
- * `prefix`: optional, specifies whether we should redirect both the path and all its children or just the path itself.
+ * `prefix`: optional, specifies whether both the path and all its children or just the path itself should be redirected.
 Defaults to `true`, but not supported if `regexp` is `true`.
 For example,

    ```yaml
    https://{default}/: